our committee chair - dave's story

 On 30th August 2024, Dave finished an intense 8 months of chemotherapy.
 He also finished 30 sessions of radiotherapy as his body had responded really well to treatment.
 Originally he was told radiotherapy wasn't possible, but his cancer had improved so much that he was now eligible, with an aim to eliminate his cancer.

 On 28th October 2024, Dave received the unwelcome news that his cancer had returned and the lining of his lung had started to thicken again.
 On 8th January 2025, Dave started new treatment in the form of a clinical trial, funded and supported by Cancer Research UK, called ‘rEECur’.
-Unfortunately, a CT progress scan at the halfway point showed the trial was not working.
-Dave, with the help of his medical team, took the decision to stop the trial.
+Unfortunately, a CT progress scan at the halfway point showed the trial was not working, so Dave and his medical team took the decision to stop the trial.

 Dave says: “PLEASE don't put off getting health concerns checked.
 Don't end up like me where you go into hospital with one thing & find out you have something else you didn't know was there.
 It may turn out to be serious & may totally change your life."
 He says: "If in doubt, get it checked out!"

 Dave is a keen supporter and fundraiser for Cancer Research UK, having been invited to and attended the Cancer Research UK Lab Tour at Southmead Hospital in Bristol and the 'Business Beats Cancer Bristol' fundraising dinner back in 2024.
-He also fund raised with 'The Westlake Walk', walking 44 miles from his house in Taunton to Bristol Haematology & Oncology Centre, amongst many other fundraisers.
-Dave has setup a fundraising community that has already raised over £15,500 (including Gift Aid) for the charity since January 2024 and he now wants to hold his own Charity Ball & Gala Dinner, to continue annually, as part of his legacy.
+He has fundraised with 'The Westlake Walk', walking 44 miles from his home in Taunton to Bristol Haematology & Oncology Centre, amongst other fundraisers.
+Dave has setup a fundraising committee that has already raised over £15,500 (including Gift Aid) for the charity since January 2024.
+He now wants to hold his own Charity Ball & Gala Dinner, to continue annually, as part of his legacy.